 Add the remainder of the ingredients and continue to mix on medium speed (or use your hands!) until all ingredients are combined.

-Place heaping tablespoons of cookie dough along the parchment-lined baking sheet, spacing 1-2 inches apart and pressing down slightly with the palm of your hand, and bake for about 10 minutes or until the edges are golden.
+Place a small (golf ball sized) ball of cookie dough on the parchment-lined baking sheet, spacing 1-2 inches apart and pressing down slightly with the palm of your hand, and bake for about 10-12 minutes or until the edges are golden.

 *substitute 4 tablespoons of ground flax seeds mixed with 1/3 cup water - stir and let sit for 2 minutes before adding to the dough